 It is commonly understood that there is a link between the use of illicit drugs and involvement in the criminal justice system.
 Illicit drug use has been identified as a primary motivating factor in non-violent property offences such as burglary and theft (Kopak & Hoffman 2014).

 The Australian Criminal Intelligence Commission (ACIC) collects national illicit drug arrest data annually from federal, state and territory police services to inform the Illicit Drug Data Report (IDDR).
-According to the 2018–19 IDDR, there were 153,377 national illicit drug arrests in 2018–19, a slight increase from 148,363 arrests in 2017–18.
-The number of national illicit drug arrests has increased 80% over the last decade (from 85,252 arrests in 2009–10) (ACIC 2020).
-Most (90.0%) of the national illicit drug arrests in 2018–19 were for consumer related offences, with the remainder related to provider (supply-type) offences (Figure CRIM2).
+According to the 2019–20 IDDR, there was a record 166,321 national illicit drug arrests in 2019–20, an increase from 153,377 arrests in 2018–19.
+The number of national illicit drug arrests has increased 96% over the last decade (from 84,738 arrests in 2010–11) (ACIC 2021).
+Most (88%) of the national illicit drug arrests in 2019–20 were for consumer related offences (Figure CRIM2).

 View data tables >

 Information related to criminal activity and contact with the criminal justice system is collected as part of the Ecstasy and Related Drugs Reporting System (EDRS) for people who regularly use ecstasy or other stimulants and the Illicit Drug Reporting System (IDRS) for people who regularly inject drugs.

 Due to COVID-19 restrictions being imposed in various jurisdictions during data collection periods for both the IDRS and the EDRS, interviews in 2020 and 2021 were delivered face-to-face as well as via telephone.
 This change in methodology should be considered when comparing data from the 2020 and 2021 samples relative to previous years.